CreditTools/CreditTools.org/_cards/wells-fargo-autograph-journey.md

 reward_drugstore: 1X
 reward_bills: 1X
 reward_travel: 3X
-travel_types: Includes airline, hotel, cruise line and travel agency purchases
+travel_types: Includes timeshare, vehicle/auto rental, cruise lines, travel agencies, discount travel sites, campgrounds.
+Flights and hotels have a higher 4X and 5X reward, respectively.
-reward_air: 3X
+reward_air: 4X
-reward_hotel: 3X
+reward_hotel: 5X
 reward_cruise: 3X
-reward_travel_portal: 3X
 reward_entertainment: 1X
-reward_streaming: 3X
+reward_streaming: 1X
 other_credits_max_value: $0
 ---

 <h1>{{ page.card_name }}</h1>

-The Wells Fargo Autograph is a compelling credit card.
+The Wells Fargo Autograph Journey is a compelling credit card.
+It is most similar to the [Wells Fargo Autograph](/_cards/wells-fargo-autograph), which has no annual fee, a lower reward rate for flights and hotels, and 3X in streaming.

+The Autograph Journey is a good "catch-all" card for many people.
+The flexibility of being able to book directly with any airline or hotel (no need for a travel portal) is valuable.

 ## Specs